-Perform effective library collection management to provide for a materials collection appropriate for the needs and interests of the library's customers.
-Included are such actions as: researching customer interests, materials availability, and collection content; implementing a collection maintenance plan.
+- Perform effective library collection management to provide for a materials collection appropriate for the needs and interests of the library's customers.
+Included are such actions as: researching customer interests, materials availability, and collection content; implementing a collection maintenance plans.

 Additional Duties and Responsibilities

 - Act as Sno-Isle's contact with city staff; liaison to local library board; and staff support for local Friends of the Library.